-Minimally Invasive Lumbar Spinal Fusion
+- Lumbar Spinal Fusion Facts

-- Introduction to lumbar spinal fusion
+Minimally invasive lumbar spinal fusion facts

 Introduction to lumbar spinal fusion

-- Low back pain is the second most common reason for visits to the family physician, behind only the common cold.
+- Low back pain is the second most common reason for visits to the family physician, behind the common cold.
 As people become older, various changes occur in the lumbar spine that can cause pain.
-In most cases these changes are normal degenerative arthritis (wear of cartilage over time).
+In most cases these changes are due to normal degenerative arthritis (wear of cartilage over time).

-Fortunately, more than 90% of patients with low back pain will have improvement in their symptoms regardless of treatment within six weeks.
+- Fortunately, most patients with low back pain will have an improvement in their symptoms regardless of treatment within six weeks.
 During that time the physician has various treatment options including medications, physical therapy, or injections that can help ease the symptoms.
-Some of those patients that do not improve during the first six weeks may be candidates for surgery.
+Some of those patients that do not improve after six to 12 weeks may be candidates for surgery.

 What is lumbar spinal fusion?